deors/workshop-microservices/readme.md

 NOTE: The following labs are created on a Linux/OSX machine, hence some commands may need slight adjustments when working on Windows, e.g. replace `${ENV_VAR}` by `%ENV_VAR%`, and replace forward-slashes by back-slashes (although in some commands Windows also understand forward-slashes).

-NOTE: The following labs have been tested with Spring Boot 2.1.3, Apache Maven 3.6.0 and Java 11.0.2, the latest versions of them available at the time of publishing this.
+NOTE: The following labs have been tested with Spring Boot 2.1.5, Apache Maven 3.6.0 and Java 11.0.3, the latest versions of them available at the time of publishing this.

-HISTORY NOTE: This workshop was first featured in a live coding session in OpenSlava 2016 conference, in the beautiful city of Bratislava, and the pipelines lab iteration is based on the `workshop-pipelines` workshop, first presented in Oracle Code One San Francisco 2018 conference.
+HISTORY NOTE: This workshop was first featured as a live coding session in OpenSlava 2016 conference, in the beautiful city of Bratislava, and the pipelines lab iteration is based on the `workshop-pipelines` workshop, first featured as a talk in Oracle Code One San Francisco 2018 conference.

 ## Lab iteration 1) The basics